dvoeverything/RUST/README.md

                 }
                 println!("{:?}", the_date); // this will print out the the_date without an error , because of the ref word which allows the match to borrow rather than move which happen if the ref is not used
         }

+# 17. Fruits Sort Project
+You are required to write a program to sort the (fruit-name, price, quanity) tuples by

+ascending order where fruit-name is string, price and quantity are numbers.

+1: Sort based on fruit-name;

+2: Then sort based on price;

+3: Then sort by quantiy.

+The priority is that fruit-name > price > quantity.

+If the following tuples are given as input to the program:

+Mango-us,50,80

+Mango-uk,50,80

+Orange,19,80

+Blackberry,20,90

+Blueberry,17,91

+Blueberry,17,93

+Blueberry,21,85

+Expected output:

+("Blackberry", 20, 90)

+("Blueberry", 17, 91)

+("Blueberry", 17, 93)

+("Blueberry", 21, 85)

+("Mango-uk", 50, 80)

+("Mango-us", 50, 80)

+("Orange", 19, 80)

+Hint :

+1) Remember you can compare the tuple lexicographically.

+2) Use bubble sort. logic is given in the code.

+You need to compare the ith tuple with the (i+1)th tuple and swap them if necessary

+3) Use swap() method for swapping array elements (https://doc.rust-lang.org/std/primitive.slice.html#method.swap)